What does fish oil do for you and why you should take it?

 - Pacific Mackerel – 0.09

-Recommendations for a daily intake is 0.19 or less for for males and 0.14 or less for female.
+Experts recommend a daily intake of 0.19 or less for for men and 0.14 or less for women.

 Many bodybuilders consume way too much orange roughy, exceeding the acceptable levels of mercury.

 Conclusion To Fish Oil Benefits

 Now you should know what does fish oil do for you.

 Regular fish or fish oils are good sources of omega 3-s.

 In the case of regular fish consumption, watch out for mercury intake.